-This phase of the Metro Tunnel Project will create 5,000 jobs – including more than 500 apprentices, trainees and engineering cadets, all supported and facilitated by MetroHub.
+This phase of the Metro Tunnel Project created some 5,000 jobs – including more than 500 apprentices, trainees and engineering cadets, all supported and facilitated by MetroHub.

 Through MetroHub, Holmesglen also:

-- provides specialised employment support to priority job seekers and displaced workers via Holmesglen’s Skills and Jobs Centre.
+- provided specialised employment support to priority job seekers and displaced workers via Holmesglen’s Skills and Jobs Centre.

-- supports the completion of training programs e.g. White card, Certificate III in Civil Construction, Business traineeship, Tunnelling induction.
+- supported the completion of training programs e.g. White card, Certificate III in Civil Construction, Business traineeship, Tunnelling induction.

-- works in alignment with the Project Workforce Development and Training Management Plan.
+- worked in alignment with the Project Workforce Development and Training Management Plan.

-- offers a mix of classroom, simulated and workplace learning delivery modes.
+- offered a mix of classroom, simulated and workplace learning delivery modes.

 St Kilda Football Club

 Holmesglen has partnered with St Kilda Football Club, in an agreement which benefits both students and club members through internships and training.